BPUP-Suite/MessangerAPI/README.md

 User's last name or family name

 ##### handle
-Unique username for the user, checked for availability before registration
+Unique username for the user, checked for availability before registration with [handle-availability](#handle-availability) method.
+If its already used it will return an error.

 ### Errors